Connecting the dongle¶

 For example, the "C" command will change the reporting to the CSV format, and the response should be the following:

-The user should ensure that the string to send is a valid json object (programatically or you could use a linter, like https://jsonlint.com for instance).
+The user should ensure that the string to send is a valid json object (programatically or you could use a linter to manually assemble a valid string, like https://jsonlint.com for instance).

 For example, the following command will disable the LEDs: